TimMolleman/FogDetection/README.md

 python3 main.py
 ```

 In the `main.py` file, argparser is used for passing arguments to functions.
 If you want to specify a different model for training or change other arguments (e.g. Use meteorological variables for training, run using CUDA, number of epochs to run training), this can be done in the main file.
-After the model training is completed, the models are saved to '.pth.tar' files and are directly tested on the test dataset.
+During training a checkpoint is saved to a '.pth.tar' file in the `experiments` folder at every epoch.
+After training is completed, the best model state is directly tested on the test dataset.

+## Model testing
+To test a saved model again after training, specify the model path to the trained model that you want to test in the `test.py` arguments.